I Thought My Credit Card Covered Me Abroad — I Was Wrong

 At the hospital in Thailand, the question wasn’t about coordination.
 It was about who would pay.
 The U.S. Department of State makes it clear that Americans traveling overseas are responsible for their own medical expenses and are strongly encouraged to carry insurance that includes international coverage.

 Without travel insurance, I would have had to provide a deposit before treatment proceeded.
-Instead, my insurer issued a payment guarantee directly to the hospital after a short verification call.
+Instead, my insurer made a quick verification call and immediately guaranteed payment to the hospital.
+In that moment, the stress shifted — I was no longer negotiating a bill, just focusing on treatment.

 Treatment began immediately.
 There was no negotiation.
 No uncertainty.